-These financial statements are consolidated financial statements of the Group consisting of Australian Unity Limited and its subsidiaries.
+The financial statements are consolidated financial statements of the Group consisting of Australian Unity Limited and its subsidiaries.
 The financial statements are presented in the Australian currency.

 Australian Unity Limited is a company limited by shares and guarantee, however no shares have been issued.
-The Company is incorporated and domiciled in Australia and its registered office and principal place of business is:
+The company is incorporated and domiciled in Australia and its registered office and principal place of business is:

-Level 15, 271 Spring Street Melbourne VIC 3000
+271 Spring Street Melbourne VIC 3000

-A description of the nature of the consolidated entity's operations and its principal activities is included in the directors' report on pages 19 to 29 which is not part of these financial statements.
+A description of the nature of the consolidated entity's operations and its principal activities is included in the directors' report on page 1 which is not part of these financial statements.